nvim-neorg/neorg/README.md

 }
 ```

-You can see [here](https://github.com/nvim-neorg/neorg/wiki#default-modules) which modules are automatically required when adding `core.defaults`
+You can see [here](https://github.com/nvim-neorg/neorg/wiki#default-modules) which modules are automatically required when adding `core.defaults`.

 ### Treesitter

-_Be sure to have [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) installed on your system!_
+###### _Be sure to have [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) installed on your system for this step!_

-To install it, you want to run this code snippet before you invoke
+Neorg parsers don't come out of the box with `nvim-treesitter` yet.
-`require('nvim-treesitter.configs').setup()`:
+To set up Neorg's parsers, you want to run this code snippet before you invoke `require('nvim-treesitter.configs').setup()`:

 ```lua
 local parser_configs = require('nvim-treesitter.parsers').get_parser_configs()